 where $\theta^*$ and $\phi^*$ are the angles between $\bfit{G}$ and $\bfit{w}$.
 For a probable collision, the constraint is $\kdotc > 0$.
 The integration upper and lower bounds are then defined for both angles as $\phi=[0:2\upi]$ and $\theta=[0:\upi]$.

-The product of number density function and the natural logarithm given in \eqref{Eq:flux1Def} and \eqref{Eq:source2Def} are written in the spherical coordinate system.
-The velocities contribution in the product of the number density function is defined as:
+The product of probability density function and the natural logarithm given in \eqref{Eq:flux1Def}-\eqref{Eq:source2Def} are written in the spherical coordinate system.
+The velocity contribution in the product of the probability density function is defined as:

-The definition of coefficient $A$, $D$ and $B$ can be found in table \ref{tab:coefficients}.
-We use a Taylor expansion for the term $2B G w\cos(\theta^*)$ (definite integration is not defined):
+The definitions of coefficient $A$, $D$ and $B$ can be found in table \ref{tab:coefficients}.
+We use a Taylor expansion for the term $2B G w\cos(\theta^*)$ (the integral is not defined):

 The natural logarithm terms are then written as: